Form 1099: Filing requirements

 Each payer must complete a Form 1099 for each covered transaction.
 Three or four copies are made: one for the payer, one for the payee, one for the IRS, and one for the State Tax Department, if required.
 Payers who file 250 or more Form 1099 reports must file all of them electronically with the IRS.
 If the fewer than 250 requirement is met, and paper copies are filed, the IRS also requires the payer to submit a copy of Form 1096, which is a summary of information forms being sent to the IRS.
 However, 1096 is not required if 1099 form filed electronically.
 The returns must be filed with the IRS and sent to payees by the end of January immediately following the year for which the income items or other proceeds are paid.

 The law provides various dollar amounts under which no Form 1099 reporting requirement is imposed.
 For some variants of Form 1099, for example, no filing is required for payees who receive less than $600 from the payer during the applicable year.
-For Form 1099-MISC in particular, businesses are required to submit a Form 1099 for every contractor paid more than $600 for services during a year.
+For Form 1099-NEC in particular, businesses are required to submit a form for every contractor paid more than $600 for services during a year.
 This requirement usually does not apply to corporations receiving payments.
 See the table in the variants section for specific minimum amounts for each form.

 The form is used to report income, proceeds, etc., only on a calendar year (January 1 through December 31) basis, regardless of the fiscal year used by the payer or payee for other Federal tax purposes.